keithrbennett/rexe/README.md

 ### Mimicking Method Arguments

-You may want to support arguments in your code.
+You may want to support arguments in your `rexe` commands.
+You could do this by piping in the arguments as `rexe`'s stdin.

 One of the previous examples downloaded currency conversion rates.
-Let's find out the available currency codes:
+To prepare for an example of how to do this, let's find out the available currency codes:

 ```
 ➜  /   echo $EUR_RATES_JSON | rexe -ij -mb "self['rates'].keys.sort.join(' ')"
 AUD BGN BRL CAD CHF CNY CZK DKK GBP HKD HRK HUF IDR ILS INR ISK JPY KRW MXN MYR NOK NZD PHP PLN RON RUB SEK SGD THB TRY USD ZAR
 ```

- Here would be a way to output a single rate:
+The codes output are the legal arguments that could be sent to `rexe`'s stdin as an argument.
+Let's find out the Euro exchange rate for _PHP_, Philippine Pesos:

 ```
 ➜  ~   echo PHP | rexe -ml -rjson \